Skip to main content

 Rabobank starts long-term philanthropic partnership with the BJF

-Rabobank has joined BJF as philanthropic partner in our efforts to realize the Araguaia Biodiversity Corridor— the world’s longest biodiversity corridor.
+We are excited to share with you that Rabobank has joined Black Jaguar Foundation as philanthropic partner in our mission to realize the Araguaia Biodiversity Corridor— the world’s longest biodiversity corridor.

 • Improving the infrastructure and capacity of our seedling nursery;